- CustomLinks_2

 - Perform at least 35 in 3 minutes to pass.

-Scoring the PAT Test
+Scoring the PAT

-The PAT score for each test element is scored as pass/fail.
+Each test element is scored as pass/fail.
 You must pass all 3 elements in the correct order to pass the PAT.